smaulik13/Stock-Prediction-using-Q-learning/README.md

  -Aim of DQN is to train a deep neural network to approximate the Q-value function and predict Q values of each state action pair.

  ## Assignment 2:
- - To develop a DQN model and q-leanring agent to predict whether the stock price would go up,down or would remain sideways on the t^th day on the basis of given stock prices till (t-1)th day.
+ - To develop a DQN model and q-leanring agent to predict whether the stock price would go up,down or would remain sideways on the t^th day on the basis of given stock prices till (t-1)th day and maximise profit over a period of 2 years.

  ## Dataset :
     -2009 January-2017 December data for training and then the 2018 January-2019 December data to do the test.
  ## Profit :
    - My agent earned a profit of **Rs.
 2300** on investment of Rs.
-20000.
+20000 on the stocks